Where accessibility meets metal.

 Inclusive By Design.

 Readability, Cognitive Load, Screen Readers, Vision, and Hit Areas are just a few spaces where making accessibility changes can greatly improve the use of a huge audience.
-While designing Br_tal I tried to keep account for all of these and more.
+While designing Br_tal, I tried to keep account for all of these and more.

 Vision: Color Contrast & Color Blindness | Text Size and Scalable Content